Parking Rules and Regulations

 The theft or loss of a parking permit should be reported to the Parking Office immediately.
 After a report has been filed, a lost or stolen permit will be replaced for $20.
 The second time a hanging permit is reported lost or stolen it will be replaced for $40.
 Subsequent replacement permits will be replaced at the current rate of the permit.
 Recovered lost or stolen permits should be returned to the Parking Office immediately.

-If a student withdraws within the first 15 days of classes in either the fall or spring semester and returns his or her permit, a prorated refund, will be made.
+If a student withdraws within the first 15 days of classes in either the fall or spring semester and returns his or her permit, a prorated refund will be made.
 If the permit has been unopened and returned within 15 days, a full refund less $5 will be charged.
-A portion of the permit cost will be refunded for permits purchased the first semester and returned to the Parking Office by Jan.
-31, 2017.
-No refunds will be offered to students after Jan.
-31, 2017.
-If a faculty or staff member terminates employment from the university and returns his or her permit prior to May 1, 2017 a prorated amount will be refunded.
+A portion of the permit cost will be refunded for permits purchased the first semester and returned to the Parking Office by the last business day in January.
+No refunds will be offered to students after the last business day in January.
+If a faculty or staff member terminates employment from the university and returns his or her permit prior to the first business day in May a prorated amount will be refunded.
+Employee permits are prorated monthly.
 All outstanding parking violations must be paid before a refund will be issued.

 SPECIAL EVENTS AND LOT MAINTENANCE